AhmedAlaa96/Movies/readme.md

 3. Right-click on the test class and select "Run <TestClass>" to execute the tests.

+## Release History
+- v1.0.0 (2023-08-25): Initial release
+  - Implemented the main functionality of displaying the list of trending movies and showing movie details.
+- v1.0.1 (2023-08-05): Fixing bugs
+  - Fixed minor bugs and improved overall stability.

 ## Contributing

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please submit an issue or create a pull request.